dbeley/nixos-benchmark/README.md

 The default `balanced` preset runs:

-- OpenSSL, 7-Zip, stress-ng (CPU)
+- OpenSSL, 7-Zip, stress-ng, sysbench CPU (CPU)
-- fio, sqlite (IO / storage)
+- sysbench memory, fio, sqlite (IO / storage / memory)
-- speedtest-cli (network)

-Additional tools can be enabled via presets or explicit selection:
+Additional tools can be enabled via the `all` preset or explicit selection:

-- FFmpeg synthetic transcode and standalone x264 encode tests (fixed preset/resolution)
+- FFmpeg synthetic transcode and standalone x264 encode tests (fixed preset/resolution; not part of the standard presets)
 - SQLite mixed workload via the Python `sqlite3` module
 - GPU tests (glmark2 by default, plus Unigine Heaven/Valley when those binaries are installed)